wp-plugins/disable-comments/readme.txt

 == Changelog ==

+= 0.5 =
+* Allow temporary disabling of comments site-wide by ensuring that original comment statuses are not overwritten when a post is edited.

 = 0.4 =
 * Added the option to disable the Recent Comments template widget.
 * Bugfix: don't show admin messages to users who don't can't do anything about them.